 Although the summer season is coming to a close, visitors are still coming to Cape Cod National Seashore to enjoy its abundant recreational opportunities, and for rest and rejuvenation.
-Seashore staff want to remind our visitors that seashore lifeguards end their season on Labor Day, September 3.
+We want to remind our visitors that our seashore lifeguards end their season on Labor Day, September 4.

 To stay beach safe, be aware of the following: